-Last year the Department identified the following (in no particular order) as priorities for future research hires: 1) regional economics/community development; 2) agricultural resource/production economics; 3) marketing/consumer demand.
+Results: A few years ago the Department identified the following (in no particular order) as priorities for future research hires: 1) regional economics/community development; 2) agricultural resource/production economics; 3) marketing/consumer demand.

-The faculty have come to the conclusion that the Department needs to hire by building on strategically-identified areas of strength rather than simply filling sub- disciplinary holes.
+Analysis of results and reflection: The faculty have come to the conclusion that the Department needs to hire by building on strategically-identified areas of strength rather than simply filling sub-disciplinary holes.
 This is, in large part, how the three priority areas mentioned above were identified.

-Two research/teaching faculty positions were filled effective July 2020.
+Ongoing improvement actions: Two research/teaching faculty positions were filled effective July 2020.
 These positions, in the areas of production economics and marketing/consumer demand economics, replace two retirements.
 Two other positions vacated by retirement were lost due to budget cuts.
-A search is currently ongoing to fill an Extension faculty position that was vacated due to failure to achieve promotion and tenure.
+The department has a request under consideration by the college for a new research faculty position in the area of regional economics/community development.
+A new faculty member has been hired (start date January 1, 2023) to fill an Extension faculty position that was vacated due to failure to achieve promotion and tenure.

-8. Develop a strategic Extension plan to address the ever-changing rural communities and Kentucky agriculture, including programs and personnel (e.g. farm finance, ag law, policy, natural resources, sustainability).
+8. Develop a strategic Extension plan to address the ever changing rural communities and Kentucky agriculture, including programs and personnel (e.g. farm finance, ag law, policy, natural resources, sustainability).

-While perhaps not quite a "strategic Extension plan," the Extension faculty in 2017 did develop a set of "talking points and actionable items" as part of the process of hiring a new Chair.
+Results: While perhaps not quite a "strategic Extension plan," the Extension faculty in 2017 did develop a set of "talking points and actionable items" as part of the process of hiring a new Chair.
 Extension priorities and coordination of effort are discussed at regularly scheduled monthly Extension faculty meetings.
 A recent point of emphasis has been the need for more graduate student training in, and experience with, Extension programming.

-A graduate student representative now regularly attends Extension faculty meetings and graduate students are encouraged to participate in various Extension activities.
+Analysis of results and reflection: A graduate student representative now regularly attends Extension faculty meetings and graduate students are encouraged to participate in various Extension activities.
 In the review of graduate programs, Extension faculty are seeking more emphasis on students gaining Extension experience.

-Extension faculty had been meeting semi-annually with the Agricultural Economics and Community Development Committee of the Kentucky Association of County Agricultural Agents to learn about emerging issues and plan Extension programming.
-With the onset of the COVID-19 pandemic those meetings have been occurring monthly via video conferencing.
+Ongoing improvement actions: Extension faculty had been meeting semi-annually with the Agricultural Economics and Community Development Committee of the Kentucky Association of County Agricultural Agents to learn about emerging issues and plan Extension programming.

 9. Hire an Extension Associate to enhance Extension programming and allow for the reduction of teaching demands on specialists.

-Some Extension faculty members hire Extension Associates from external funds.
-The Department does not fund any Extension Associates but does fund a M.S. level Farm Management Specialist who provides extensive Extension programming.
+Results: Some Extension faculty members hire Extension Associates from external funds.
+The Department does not fund any Extension Associates but does fund an M.S. level Farm Management Specialist who provides extensive Extension programming.
 A typical teaching appointment for an extension faculty member is 10%, i.e., one course per year, which does not seem excessive.

-The extension faculty create outstanding benefits for students and connections within the agriculture community through their teaching.
+Analysis of results and reflection: The extension faculty create outstanding benefits for students and connections within the agriculture community through their teaching.
 Reducing teaching demands would eliminate those benefits and create deeper mission-specific divisions among faculty.

-Continuing to encourage flexibility in teaching schedules is one way to gain the benefits of teaching by extension faculty while disrupting their other duties as little as possible.
+Ongoing improvement actions: Continuing to encourage flexibility in teaching schedules is one way to gain the benefits of teaching by extension faculty while disrupting their other duties as little as possible.